FlavScents AInsights Entry: para-Acetanisole (CAS: 100-06-1)

 3. Natural Occurrence & Formation

-para-Acetanisole is naturally found in various plant species, including vanilla beans and certain types of anise.
-It can also form through the enzymatic degradation of lignin in plant materials.
-Its presence in natural sources allows it to be designated as a "natural flavor" or "natural fragrance" under certain regulatory frameworks, depending on the extraction and processing methods used.
+para-Acetanisole occurs naturally in various plants, including vanilla beans and certain types of orchids.
+It can also be formed through the enzymatic degradation of lignin in plant materials.
+Its presence in natural sources allows it to be designated as a "natural flavor" in certain regulatory contexts, depending on the extraction and processing methods used.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs